 According to the information of the Bat Conservation International’s program Water for Wildlife, a bat can lose as much as 50% of their water weight in one day.
 Even those accustomed to living in the desert need plenty of H2O.

 This means that having a pond or other water feature near your home could be the one thing that attracts bats to your home and garden.
 If you don’t have such a water feature, you could consider having a pond or fountain installed in your home to attract more bats for a drink.
-Get more details on Gardener's Path on installing a water feature in your garden.
+If you want to really encourage bats around the place then a DIY bat box is a good idea - Gardener's Path has some great instructions on making it here.

 3. Let your garden act as a magnet.